 You can leave Thailand and re-enter Thailand to get another 30 days for a total duration of 90 days within 6 months (assuming each time you arrive is by air).
-This means, for example, if you're planning a trip to Thailand, Laos and Cambodia, which involves four stays in Thailand of ten days each, you DO NOT NEED to get a visa in advance.
+This means, for example, if you're planning a trip to Thailand, Laos and Cambodia, which involves four stays in Thailand of ten days each, you DO NOT NEED to get a visa in advance -- AS LONG AS YOU ARE NOT PLANNING BACK TO BACK VISA RUNS.
 However if one of the stays is longer than 15 days, and you're arriving by land, you will need a tourist visa.
 If you're planning on more than 90 days in Thailand though, you will need to look into getting a proper Tourist visa at a Thai consulate or embassy.

 If you're travelling on a Malaysian passport, you're still eligible for the 30-day visa waiver if you arrive by land.

 A typical tourist visa for Thailand is valid for 60-days, is single-entry and generally requires one photo and an onwards ticket, although in practise the latter is often not asked for.
+Multiple (two) entry tourist visas are available at some Thai consulates and embassies.
 Cost and processing time varies depending on the embassy or consulate issuing the visa.